 Gutters are designed to securely fit right next to your roof.
 If you notice that your gutter is slowly pulling away from your roof, it’s not keeping water from going down along the sides.
 Visible signs of sagging suggest that a gutter is failing or has weak spots from years of accumulated water and debris.
 In some instances, pulling away may occur suddenly, as might be the case after a severe storm with heavy rains and high winds.
 Pulling away can also be caused by damage to parts of your roof near the edge.

 One way to keep your gutter system in good shape is to schedule regular inspections and cleanings to make sure everything is flowing and all parts are secure and free of cracks and other damage.
-Gutter covers or guards can also be a smart investment if you want to avoid unexpected clogs, especially when summer storm season arrives or autumn leaves start coming down.
+Gutters Raleigh NC covers or guards can also be a smart investment if you want to avoid unexpected clogs, especially when summer storm season arrives or autumn leaves start coming down.
 Contact the team at Rain-Go Exteriors if you need any assistance with your gutters or other exterior structures.